Level One: Infinities Unit, Class 1

 Welcome to bellydance!
 This week we learned basic posture (feet under hips, soft knees, zip up your abs, neutral pelvis, tits over toes, shoulders down) the hip bump, hip lift and drop, chest and hip slides, and the Egyptian shimmy.
 In all of these use a strong leg to control your hip movements with your muscles and do not hyper extend your joints.
 Straight legs are fine, but do NOT lock-out your knees.
 Use your glutes and thighs in particular to punctuate the hip movement, and step on the beat.
 Try to keep your chest slides flat, and to move just one part of your body at a time.
 Most important for your practice is to be patient with yourself and have fun!
 You can use any music you want to practice to.
 If you plan to perform you’ll need to learn to hear Middle Eastern music.
 Youtube is a free source to put on while you practice.
 If you want CDs I recommend buying compilation CDs at first because you get a wider sampling of music types and can find what you like, but the downside is that you end up buying some songs twice, your call (iTunes is a good place to start).
 Also keep in mind that tastes tend to change over time as you hear more music and your ear gets used to the foreign sound of Middle Eastern music.
 The student resources section of links on my website has suggestions for starter albums.

 Articles I promised short articles each week to give the dance some context.
-This week: a little about our history and the origins of the dance in the home and a bit about where those Western misconceptions came from, by Shira If you've already read that one, check out this article, it's a bit longer, but it explains a bit about why bellydance history is so complicated, and why so many myths surround it.
+This week: a little on the history of bellydance, and the difficulties of reconstructing the past of a folk dance.
+This article is a readers digest compilation of two denser articles, it explains a bit about why bellydance history is so complicated, and why so many myths surround it.